MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *  Spatial properties of color that include perceived contrast between text and background.
 *  Spatial properties of context that include ambient light, surroundings, and intended purpose.

-*  This checkbox is present in Microsoft Edge Stable v102.
-*  This checkbox is present in Microsoft Edge Canary v105.

 See also:
 * [New color contrast calculation - Advanced Perceptual Contrast Algorithm (APCA)](../whats-new/2021/01/devtools.md#new-color-contrast-calculation---advanced-perceptual-contrast-algorithm-apca) in _What's New in DevTools (Microsoft Edge 89)_.
 * [Change colors with the Color Picker](../css/reference.md#change-colors-with-the-color-picker) in _CSS features reference_.
 * [Test text-color contrast using the Color Picker](../accessibility/color-picker.md)

+Status:
+*  This checkbox is present in Microsoft Edge Stable v102.
+*  This checkbox is present in Microsoft Edge Canary v105.

 <!-- ====================================================================== -->